Skip navigation

 Peters anomaly

-At least two mutations in the PAX6 gene have been found to cause Peters anomaly.
-This condition is characterized by the abnormal development of certain structures at the front of the eye and clouding of the clear front surface of the eye (cornea).
-The mutations that cause Peters anomaly change single protein building blocks (amino acids) in the PAX6 protein.
-These mutations reduce but do not eliminate the protein's function and are less severe than mutations that cause aniridia (described above).
-The mutations that cause Peters anomaly reduce the PAX6 protein's ability to bind to DNA, disrupting its role as a transcription factor.
-As a result, normal development of the eye is impaired, leading to the features of Peters anomaly.
-The PAX6 gene mutations that cause Peters anomaly can cause other related eye disorders in members of the same family.
+Pathogenic variants in the PAX6 gene have been found to cause Peters anomaly.
+This condition is characterized by the abnormal development of certain structures at the front of the eye and the clouding of the clear front surface of the eye (cornea).
+The variants that cause Peters anomaly lead to the substitution of one amino acid for another in the PAX6 protein.
+These changes reduce but do not eliminate the protein's ability to function.
+As a result, the PAX6 protein's ability to bind to DNA is reduced, disrupting its role as a transcription factor.
+This impairs the normal development of the eye, leading to the features of Peters anomaly.
+The same pathogenic variants in the PAX6 gene that cause Peters anomaly can also cause other, related eye disorders.

 More About This Health Condition